BonoboPLC/bonoboplc_wiki/games/raffle/prize-draw-raffle.md

 The image will be used through out the game including

-Tile Image - The top prize will be used
+Game Lobby - The top prize will be used

 Game Playout